The History of SAIPA

 In just over three decades, SAIPA has become the second-largest accountancy body in South Africa, playing an increasingly strong leadership role in developing the profession locally, as well as in Africa and internationally, and facilitating the entry of previously disadvantaged individuals into the field.

 SAIPA is a prestigious organisation steeped in the values of excellence, professionalism and integrity.
-At 35 years we are mature citizens of the accountancy profession, who are not complacent, but strive to continuously improve the services we offer our members.
+With over 35 years we are mature citizens of the accountancy profession, who are not complacent, but strive to continuously improve the services we offer our members.
 We have evolved over the years and are now at the cutting edge of growing and transforming the accountancy profession.

 Initially called the Association of Commercial and Financial Technicians of South Africa (ACFT), our name was changed in 1986 to the Institute of Accounting Technicians of Southern Africa (IAT).
 By 1988 we had 3,000 members and were the fastest-growing accountancy body at the time.